karenpayneoregon/web-app-code-samples/readme.md

 # Razor pages code samples

-A collection of basic to intermediate code samples.
+A collection of basic to advance code samples.

 | Project        |   Description    |
 |:------------- |:-------------|